SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Display.RTDisplay-onAppLevel.md

 ## Remarks

 Set this attribute to true if the parameter needs to be accessible on application level, i.e. outside the protocol.
-In a Visio drawing for instance.
+For instance in a Visual Overview, Automation script or GQI query.

 ## Examples